matheuspiment/tomcat-webapp/README.md

 ## Run

 Run `docker run -p 8080:8080 imagename` to up the image container.
+Access `http://localhost:8080/{warfile}`, where `{warfile}` is the name of the war file used to build the image.